cuinjune/ar-peggiator/README.md

 # ARpeggiator
 <img src="screenshot.jpg" alt="Screenshot" width="250"/>

-ARpeggiator is a collaborative AR music making application.
-(Works in Chrome on Android devices)
+ARpeggiator is a collaborative AR music making application. **(Works in Chrome on Android devices only)**

 Here's the [Live Demo on Heroku](https://ar-peggiator.herokuapp.com/).